Yalies/python-yalies/README.md

 ## Retrieval Functions
 There is only one public-facing function in the `API` class:

-`API.students([query, filters, page])` allows your program to request a list of students matching certain parameters.
+`API.people([query, filters, page])` allows your program to request a list of people matching certain parameters.
 You may pass the `query` parameter, a string, specifying a textual query to search by.
-Alternatively, or in addition, you may pass `filters` a dictionary specifying lists of acceptable properties of the students you wish to retrieve data on.
+Alternatively, or in addition, you may pass `filters` a dictionary specifying lists of acceptable properties of the people you wish to retrieve data on.
 See `example.py` for a complete usage example, and the [API documentation](https://yalies.io/apidocs) for more information about request format.

 ## Author
 [Erik Boesen](https://github.com/ErikBoesen)